 1. Use a PDF editor

 PDF is the standard format for eBooks.
 While it’s good to have a standard, it can be a pain to edit PDFs.
-The first time I came to update an eBook, budgets were tight and I did not subscribe to a PDF pro package which enabled editing.
+The first time I came to update an eBook, budgets were tight and I did not subscribe to a PDF pro package that enabled editing.
 So I had to cut and paste the entire document into word, ruining the formatting and essentially having to start again on layout and design.
 If you are a large company dealing with regular PDF editing issues, then a monthly subscription to Adobe’s PDF editor could be worthwhile.
-But for small businesses or one-woman bands like me, there are now more affordable alternatives like PDFelement.
+Or if your book is simple you could use a convert to PDF package.
+There are also now more comprehensive and affordable alternatives like PDFelement.
 The last eBook I updated was a breeze using this tool.
+Also, you can try Small PDF, the easiest to use and maybe the best PDF to word converter online.

 2. Update facts and statistics